 As asserted by the Complainant (and unchallenged by the Respondent), the Respondent is not commonly known by the disputed domain name.
 Neither is the Respondent in any way related to the Complainant.
 The Respondent failed to provide any information and evidence that it has relevant rights or legitimate interests in respect of the disputed domain name (within the meaning of paragraph 4(a) (ii) of the Policy).
-Moreover, the Respondent operated a website under the disputed domain name which very closely resembled the webpage of the Complainant <g7.fr> and also offered transportation (taxi services).
+Moreover, the Respondent operated a website under the disputed domain name which advertised services similar to those of the Complainant (taxi services).
 Such use certainly cannot establish legitimate interest of the Respondent in the disputed domain name.